Post Award Reporting Requirements

 What is the project's current status, and when do you expect its completion?
 Did the project change as a result of your funded research (or other factors), and if so, how?
 How do you envision the project’s ultimate trajectory?
 For social science projects, relate results to existing research (replicated? extended? contradictory?)
 Discuss limitations and future directions of research.

 If your award letter attributes your grant to a particular donor, you are required to write a thank-you note to that donor in addition to providing us with an electronic copy of your final report and senior thesis (when appropriate).
-Thank-you notes should be handwritten, at least two paragraphs long, go into detail about how the grant funding helped your research, and express your sincere appreciation for the donor's funding.
+Thank-you notes should be handwritten, at least two to three paragraphs long, go into detail about how the grant funding helped your research, and express your sincere appreciation for the donor's funding.
 If you need more space, you can type up your note on a separate sheet of paper and include it in the card.
 Please do not seal the envelope.
 Unsealed thank-you notes should be submitted to Therese Blacketor in 245 O'Shaughnessy Hall.
 Thank-you notes are due with final reports.

 Any publication, public recital, exhibition, or other public display of the student’s work must include an appropriate acknowledgment of ISLA’s Undergraduate Research Opportunity Program, Graduate Research Opportunity Program, or donor-specific fund.
 Although no one format is required, we recommend the following: